kcleland0818/module3-project-solution/README.md

     }
 ```

-## Task #2 - `ConcertRepository` class
+## Task #2 - `concert.ConcertRepository` class

-The `ConcertRepository` class will use an array to
+The `concert.ConcertRepository` class will use an array to
-encapsulate a collection of `Concert` class instances.
+encapsulate a collection of `concert.Concert` class instances.
-The `ConcertRepository` class models a subset of
+The `concert.ConcertRepository` class models a subset of
 functionality found in the `ArrayList`
 class that is part of the Java Collections Framework.

-(1) Edit the `ConcertRepository` class to add two instance variables:
+(1) Edit the `concert.ConcertRepository` class to add two instance variables:

-- An array named `concerts` that stores `Concert` class instances.
+- An array named `concerts` that stores `concert.Concert` class instances.
-- An int named `currentSize` that stores the number of `Concert` objects
+- An int named `currentSize` that stores the number of `concert.Concert` objects
   that have been added to the array.
 This value may differ from the array size,
   which represents the maximum number of concerts that may be added to the array.

-(2) Create a constructor for the `ConcertRepository` that takes one parameter named
+(2) Create a constructor for the `concert.ConcertRepository` that takes one parameter named
 `maxSize`.
 The constructor should initialize the array size using the `maxSize` variable.
 Note that initially all elements in the array will be `null` since the array
-stores instances of the reference type  `Concert`.
+stores instances of the reference type  `concert.Concert`.

 (3) Generate a getter method for the `currentSize` instance variable named `getCurrentSize`.

 (4) Create a method named `add` that takes one parameter and returns a `boolean`.
-The parameter type should be `Concert`.
+The parameter type should be `concert.Concert`.

 - The `currentSize` instance variable represents the number of concerts that have
   been added to the array.
 Initially this value is 0.